User research and testing

 Purposes of collecting your personal information

-Participants for our research may be recruited through a number of channels including:
+We may recruit participants for our research through a number of channels including:

 • assist with screening activities to select participants meeting our user testing criteria

-When you express interest in user research conducted by the ABS, or if you are selected for participation, we will explain to you the purpose and procedures of the specific research activity and seek your consent to be involved in that activity.
-You may withdraw your consent to participate in the ABS’ user research activities at any time.
-If you withdraw your consent to participate, you will not be asked to have any further involvement in the research activity and information related to your participation will be deleted in accordance with relevant legislative requirements.
+When you express interest in user research conducted by the ABS, or if you are selected for participation in testing, we will explain to you the purpose and procedures of the research activity and seek your consent to be involved in that activity.
+You may withdraw your consent to participate in the ABS’ user research or testing activities at any time.
+If you withdraw your consent to participate, we will not ask you to have any further involvement in the research or testing activity.
+We will delete any personal information related to your participation in accordance with relevant legislative requirements.

 To facilitate this research and during the testing sessions, we may collect personal information including, but not limited to: